 Availability of a publication in a text-searchable format

 The availability of the abstract, description and/or, claims of a publication in a text-searchable format may be indicated in the authority file using the appropriate codes.
-In the case of the ISA and IPEA, or IPOs who wish to have their publications as part of the PCT Minimum Documentation set, the inclusion of this information in their authority files is mandatory.

 The availability in text-searchable format of each section of a publication must be identified in the authority file with a code “N” for Not available, or a “U” for Unknown (availability) or the two-letter language code(s) for each corresponding language made available by the Office either as the original language or an official translation.